adamhancockcg/swdb.argocd/readme.md

 ## Getting Started

-Once Argo CD is provisioned on your cluster apply `app.yml` with kubectl. app.yml is an [app of apps](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) that deploys the different components of SWDB.
+Once Argo CD is provisioned on your cluster apply `app.yml` with kubectl. app.yml is an [app of apps](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) that deploys all the services of SWDB.

 ```
 kubectl apply -f app.yml
 ```

-Teardown with the shell script:
+Teardown with the shell script (requires Argo CD CLI):

 ```
 sh teardown.sh